 One of the interesting Asian tribes is the Tsaatan or Dukha indigenous people who live in the remotest northern region of Mongolia.
 The tribe who has been surviving the very cold weather condition was once around 200 families but today there are only 40 families left with their 1000 reindeers.

-This nomadic reindeer herders depend enormously on their reindeers for survival.
-They move every seven to ten weeks from pasture to pasture where the climate is ideal for their reindeers.
+These nomadic herders depend enormously on their reindeers for survival and move every seven to ten weeks from pasture to pasture where the climate is ideal for their animals.
 The reindeers do not only have an economic importance but also have a cultural and spiritual significance in the Tsaatan culture.
 Interestingly, the word Tsaatan means ‘those who have reindeer’ in the Mongolian language, and the tribe believes their culture will die if their reindeers disappear.
 What is particular about the Tsaatan people is the fact that they do not use their animals for meat which is quite rare among herding communities.

 Southeast Chinese Tribes

-The gorgeous Miao women who live in the Daluo village of Leishan County wear some really stunning silver headdresses and jewelries on special occasions.
+One particularity of the Miao women from the Daluo village of the Leishan County is their display of stunning silver headdress and jewelry.
 These ornaments are part of their culture and traditions, similarly to their lusheng music instrument which they have been using for years.

 Another sub-ethnic group of the Miao tribe is the Suojia (Long Horn) people who live in the Guizhou province.
 This ethnic group is known for their huge headdresses wore by their women.
 The headdress materials which consist of wrapping wool, linen, a wooden clip or a pair of animal horns and a white ribbon are believed to be passed down from generation to generation.